Blue Bird TC/2000: Background

 During the late 1980s, along with a low-priced bus such as the Lifestar, Blue Bird was faced with having to compete with the All American; aside from powertrain updates, it had gone nearly unchanged since the early 1960s.
-To solve both problems, the TC/2000 was introduced in 1988.
+To solve both problems, the TC/2000 was introduced in 1987.
 While much of the same body (the passenger compartment, also shared with the Conventional and Mini Bird) was shared along with the chassis, major changes were done to the forward body in the interest of lowering production costs.
 Chrome trim was virtually eliminated and the grille was changed from 14 slots to 4.
 The quad headlights of the All American were replaced with dual rectangular units on the TC/2000; when the All American was redesigned in 1989, the headlight count became the easiest way to tell the two buses apart.

 Inside, in the interest of lowering production costs and introducing an updated design, the TC/2000 was given its own drivers' compartment.
 The All American's wood-panel dashboard was replaced with a black fiberboard design with the instruments positioned closer to the driver (who was greeted with a smaller steering wheel).
 An all-new side control console made its way into the All American in its 1989 redesign.
 As in the All American Forward Engine, student seating capacity ranged from 54 to 90.

 Mechanically, the TC/2000 continued the same theme of lowering production costs; Blue Bird developed relatively few combinations that could be built.
 At its 1987 launch, only a front-engine version was produced.
 Although the All American was produced with several available transmissions, a gasoline engine, and at least 3 diesel engines options, the TC/2000 was produced only with the Chevrolet 7.0L gasoline V8 as standard with the Cummins 5.9L diesel inline-6 as an option; nearly all were produced with the Cummins.
 A 5-speed manual was standard, with the Allison AT545 as an option, but nearly all customers specified the automatic.
+Later in 1991, compressed natural gas (CNG) became an alternative fuel option on the RE variant, with an 8.1L John Deere engine.
+It was the first ever school bus to be offered with CNG as an alternative fuel.